 Despite the rule being implemented two years ago, the BMTC has not been able to procure new buses.
 BMTC has been trying to procure around 1,000 BS IV standard buses, but has been unsuccessful till date and the excuse is that BS IV buses are not available with leading automobile manufacturers.

 "We are forced to use old buses because BS IV buses are not available in the country.
 Our top officials are trying to get in touch with Mercedes Benz in Pune, to procure such buses and we are trying to add 1,000 such buses to our fleet by the end of this year," said S K Parmesh, director, BMTC.

-State of matters The city transport corporation runs over 5,864 schedules on a daily basis with a fleet strength of 6,111 buses.
+The city transport corporation runs over 5,864 schedules on a daily basis with a fleet strength of 6,111 buses.

 However in reality, six per cent of these buses should have been put out of service long ago as they are reportedly unreliable and cause a greater level of air pollution.